Bassett88/arkosR36S/Frequently-Asked-Questions---RG353M.md

 Similarly, you can remove or copy your files.

 ## Q. How can I change or remove the splash screen when loading games?
-### A. A. From within the main Emulationstation menu, press Start then press A on UI Settings then A on Game Loading Image Mode.
+### A. From within the main Emulationstation menu, press Start then press A on UI Settings then A on Game Loading Image Mode.
 From there, you can select between Pic, Ascii, and None
   - PIC – You can choose between the following Game Loading Image setting: \
         - Default – Default ArkOS launch image if available in the roms/launchimages or roms2/launchimages folder(for 2(dual) sd card setups) named loading.jpg. \
         - Image – Loads a scraped image if available for the selected game. \